 Seward continues his service on the agriculture committee, another area of extreme importance across upstate New York.
-“Farming is our state’s number one industry and with the development of Greek yogurt production, microbreweries and other new markets the time is now to help our farmers take advantage and grow,” Seward added.
+“Farms face unique challenges and I am proud to represent so many of them and other agriculture related businesses in the 51st district,” Seward added.

 Other committee assignments include finance and rules.
-The finance committee guides development of the state budget, and the rules committee reviews legislation prior to introduction on the senate floor.
+The finance committee guides development of the state budget, and the rules committee reviews legislation bound for a vote on the senate floor at the close of the session.
+“This will give me a venue to promote my job stimulus plan which is essential to helping upstate New York recover from the current fiscal crisis,” said Seward.